al4225/mmcloud_new/utils/s3_operations/README.md

 - The delete operation permanently deletes all versions under the given prefix.
 This cannot be undone.
 - This script is designed for versioned buckets.
 For non-versioned buckets, simpler aws s3 cp/mv/rm commands may suffice.
 - For large datasets or prefixes containing millions of versions, consider running with additional logging and batching strategies.
+- In S3, "folders" are just logical prefixes, but the script will create an empty object with a trailing slash to represent folders when needed.